andyforrest/data-generator/client/cypress/README.md

-This project is created using React, Express and MongoDB.
+This is the Cypress testing directory.

-To get this project running on your machine, you will need the following installed:
+To get these tests to run on your machine, you will need the following installed:
+* Cypress - saved as a dependancy in your project
 * Node js
 * MongoDB Atlas